lt-columbo/pisces_tools/dashboard_version_update/README.md

 **What it does**

-This patch updates the file /var/dashboard/version to contain the value 0.2.9 if the version in the file is 0.2.8/
+This patch updates the file /var/dashboard/version to contain the value 0.2.9 if the version in the file is 0.2.8.
+Only useful for those that updated early as has been patched in dashboard.

 **To run**